Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 No matter which brand you are prescribed, prednisolone works in the same way to treat your condition.

-What are the possible side effects of prednisolone?
+What are the possible side effects or risks of prednisolone?

-Prednisolone helps most people who take it, but some people experience side effects.
+Prednisolone helps most people who take it, but as with all medicines, there is a risk of side effects.

 Common side effects of prednisolone, especially with high doses for long periods, include: